-How to Pick the Right Pot for Your Plant
+How to Pick the Best Kind of Pot for Your Plant

-Not sure what size garden containers to use?
-Take the guesswork out of choosing pots for plants.
+Take the guesswork out of choosing the best container sizes and styles for your plants.

 Garden containers can be measured in either inches or gallons.
 (Inches refer to the pot diameter, or the distance across the top of the container.)
 Use the guide below to help pick the right size pot for each plant.